jyablonski/Resources-References/README.md

 # Resources & References
-Below are a list of the books, courses, and resources I've utilized.
+Below are a list of the books, courses, and resources I've utilized in my time after College to continue growing my skill set.

 R for Data Science    | https://r4ds.had.co.nz/